hcheung01/low_level_programming/0x1C-binary_trees/README.md

 * What are the different traversal methods to go through a binary tree
 * What is a complete, a full, a perfect, a balanced binary tree

+## Data structures used
+* Linked lists - each node will have three pointers(parent, left, right) and a int value

 ## Files
 ---
 File|Task
 ---|---
-0-binary_tree_node.c | creates a binary tree node 1-binary_tree_insert_left.c | inserts a node as the left-child of another node 2-binary_tree_insert_right.c | inserts a node as the right-child of another node
+binary_trees.h | header file with all function prototypes 0-binary_tree_node.c | creates a binary tree node 1-binary_tree_insert_left.c | inserts a node as the left-child of another node 2-binary_tree_insert_right.c | inserts a node as the right-child of another node